Electricity policy of Alberta: Coal

 According to Alberta economists, Andrew Leach and Blake Shaffer, the percentage of Alberta generation mix supplied by coal had dropped from 50% in 2015 to 27% in 2020, without an increase in the price of electricity or a disruption of service during the 5-year transition period.

-Capital Power's Genesee Generating Station units 1 & 2 began operation in 1989 and 1994, respectively.

-Heartland Generation's Battle River Generating Station units 1 & 2 in Forestburg began operations in 1998.

-Capital Power's Keephills Generating Station unit 3 in Duffield (2021)

 TransAlta chose to move quickly to shift from coal-fired plants to natural gas that was partially financed by Brookfield Renewable Partners' CA$750-million investment.
 By February 2, 2021, TransAlta had converted the first of three planned conversions.
 By the end of December, 2021, TransAlta had completed full conversion from thermal coal to natural gas at its Keephills Unit 3 facility, which is located near Keephills, Alberta.
 TransAlta retired Sundance Power Station Unit 1 in 2017, 2 in 2018, and 3 in 2020, 5 in 2021.
 Sundance 6 was converted to natural gas in 2021.
 Keephills Generating Station Unit 1 in Duffield was retired in 2021.
 Keephills Units 2, and 3 were converted to natural gas in 2021.
 Both Sheerness Unit 1 and 2 were converted to natural gas in 2021 and 2020.
 Provincial and federal carbon prices and carbon taxes were among the factors that turned coal into a liability instead of an asset, according to TransAlta.
 Sundance Power Station units 4 & 5 began operations in 2021.

 Milner Power's H. R. Milner Generating Station in Grande Cache in west central Alberta was commissioned in 1972 as a coal-fired power station.
 In 2011, the Alberta Utilities Commission granted Milner's interim approval to expand from a 150 megawatt coal-fired facility to a 500 megawatts facility without any public hearing or notice of application.
 Concerns were raised by Ecojustice and the Pembina Institute as federal greenhouse gas regulations were coming in effect in 2015.
 By 2011, of all Canadian provinces, Alberta with its eleven coal-fired plants, had the most.